soniacweb/potterworld/README.md

   }
 ```

-We needed to capture the users input for each of the ‘spells form’ and its respective fields, and there are two approaches in React.js to achieve that- Controlled components vs Uncontrolled components.
+We needed to capture the user's input for each of the `spells form` and its respective fields, and there are two approaches in React.js to achieve that- Controlled components vs Uncontrolled components.

 We used the controlled method, where a controlled input value is directly tracked and set/updated by React.
 The value for each input in a form is stored in local state and updated by calling `{this.filter.bind(this)}` from the onChange event handler.